menacit/practical_cryptography_course/47-mac.md

 cryptographic hashing can be used to protect the integrity of data.

-Would be neat to make sure that network traffic hasn't been maliciously manipulated.
+Would be neat if we could make sure that network traffic hasn't been maliciously manipulated.

 But how is it done in practice?